pcrumley/parallel_primes_rs/README.md

 This program uses a typical rust project structure containing library `./src/lib.rs` and a binary file `./src/bin.rs`.
 To build the program run `cargo build --release` and you will create an executable at `./target/release/primes_cli`

-You can also run the automated test by running `cargo test --release`
+You can also run the automated tests by running `cargo test --release`

 ## Strong Scaling Test